baker-fi/bakerfi-contracts/doc/core/Vault.md

 when Ether is sent to the contract, such as during a regular transfer or as part of a self-destruct operation.

+Only Transfers from the strategy during the withdraw are allowed

 Emits no events and allows the contract to accept Ether._

 ### deposit